scottorly/coviz19/README.md

 ## Motivation

-The most compelling thing about react was not the top down, double buffer, virtual dom diffing library but the discovery of JSX.
+The most compelling thing about react was not the top down, double buffer, virtual dom diffing, update scheduler library but the discovery of JSX.
 A discovery comparable to Crockford's discovery of [**JSON**](https://json.org/).

 JSX is a great way to represent HTML in JS but what if you don't want to bootstrap a [videogame engine](https://twitter.com/acdlite/status/978696799757086720) to build a user interface?